dart-archive/www.dartlang.org/src/site/docs/tutorials/indexeddb/index.markdown

 which manages the information exchange between the Model and the View.

 * The **View** provides the user interface for the app.
-Two custom complements implement the View in the count_down app:
+Two custom components implement the View in the count_down app:
 CountDownComponent describes the user interface for the app as a whole, and MilestoneComponent describes the UI for an individual milestone.
 These components inform the View-model of UI events.